1391819/ml-hub/README.md

 [_MA-seek_](https://github.com/1391819/MA-seek): A Multi Agent Reinforcement Learning (MARL) environment where two agents controlled by DRQNs play a custom version of the pursuit-evasion game.

+**> other (mix)**

+[_financial-researcher_](https://github.com/1391819/financial-researcher): A financial dashboard built using Streamlit, fine-tuned Transformers models and Prophet.
+Includes auto summarisation, sentiment analysis, and trend forecasting of stock and crypto news.

 </div>